Chart Color Schemes

 Dunlop demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 The area's university qualification rate is 29.3%, significantly lower than the SA4 region average of 46.8%.
-Bachelor degrees are the most common at 18.1%, followed by postgraduate qualifications (7.4%) and graduate diplomas (3.8%).
-Trade and technical skills are prominent, with 34.1% of residents aged 15+ holding vocational credentials - advanced diplomas (12.1%) and certificates (22.0%).
-Educational participation is high, with 33.6% of residents currently enrolled in formal education, including 12.7% in primary, 9.4% in secondary, and 4.4% in tertiary education.
+Bachelor degrees are most common at 18.1%, followed by postgraduate qualifications (7.4%) and graduate diplomas (3.8%).
+Vocational credentials are prevalent, with 34.1% of residents aged 15+ holding such qualifications - advanced diplomas at 12.1% and certificates at 22.0%.
+Educational participation is high, with 33.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education